Kay Bailey Hutchison: 2006

-Political positions
+Tenure and political positions

 Hutchison served on the following Senate committees: Appropriations; Commerce, Science and Transportation; Rules and Administration; Veterans' Affairs.
 During her time in the Senate, Hutchison was a strong supporter of NASA.

-In June 2000, Hutchison and her Senate colleagues coauthored Nine and Counting: The Women of the Senate.
+In June 2000, Hutchison and her Senate colleagues co-authored Nine and Counting: The Women of the Senate.
 In 2004, her book, American Heroines: The Spirited Women Who Shaped Our Country, was published.

 From 2001 to 2007, Hutchison served as Vice-Chairwoman of the Senate Republican Conference (caucus), making her the fifth-ranking Republican in the Senate behind Majority Leader Bill Frist, Majority Whip Mitch McConnell and conference chairman Rick Santorum, and Policy Chairman Jon Kyl.
 In 2007, Hutchison succeeded Jon Kyl as the Policy Chair for Senate Republicans, the fourth-ranking leadership position in the Republican caucus behind Minority Leader McConnell, Minority Whip, and conference chairman Kyl.

 The National Journal ranked Hutchison as follows in its 2004 rankings, which are based on various key votes relating to economic policy, social policy, and foreign policy: "Economic: 26% Liberal, 73% Conservative; Social: 38% Liberal, 60% Conservative; Foreign: 0% Liberal, 67% Conservative.
 In 2012, the National Journal gave her composite scores of 72% conservative and 28% liberal.
 Although a loyal conservative Republican, she was known to cross over to the other side on a few issues.
 She was more likely to do this than either Phil Gramm or his successor John Cornyn."
 A poll that was released on June 19, 2007, showed that Hutchison had an approval rating of 58%, with 34% disapproving.